simonwhatley/govuk-prototype-kit-macros/components/hint/README.md

 #### Macro
 ```
 {{ govukHint({
-  "text": "It’s on your National Insurance card, benefit letter, payslip or P60.
+  text: "It’s on your National Insurance card, benefit letter, payslip or P60.
 For example, 'QQ 12 34 56 C'."
 }) }}
 ```